Mental Health Facilities Richmond, VA

 Bon Secours Richmond Community Hosp

-Bon Secours Richmond Community Hosp is a mental health facility in Richmond, VA, located at 1500 North 28th Street, in the 23223 zip code.
+Bon Secours Richmond Community Hosp is a mental health clinic in Richmond, VA, located at 1500 North 28th Street, 23223 zip code area.
 Bon Secours Richmond Community Hosp provides outpatient treatment and hospital inpatient treatment.
-Bon Secours Richmond Community Hosp provides group therapy, cognitive behavioral therapy and electroconvulsive therapy to seniors 65 or older, adults and young adults.
-Bon Secours Richmond Community Hosp also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Bon Secours Richmond Community Hosp include suicide prevention services, case management and mentoring/peer support/consumer-run services.
+Bon Secours Richmond Community Hosp offers group therapy, activity therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Bon Secours Richmond Community Hosp also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered at Bon Secours Richmond Community Hosp include suicide prevention services, case management and family psychoeducation.

 Learn More